T-Troll/alienfx-tools/README.md

 <br>More will follow!

 ## Requirements
+- Alienware device present into the system and have USBHID driver active.
-- Alienware LightFX DLLs installed on your computer.
+- (Optional) For `alienfx-cli` and `alienfx-probe` high-level support, Alienware LightFX DLLs should be installed on your computer.
 These are automatically installed with Alienware Command Center and should be picked up by this program.
-- You should enable Alienfx API into AWCC: Settings-Misc at Metro version (new), right button context menu then "Allow 3rd-party applications" in older Desktop version
+- (Optional) You should enable Alienfx API into AWCC to utilize high-level access: Settings-Misc at Metro version (new), right button context menu then "Allow 3rd-party applications" in older Desktop version
 - Windows 8+ (binary files for x64 only, but you can compile project for x86 as well).

-Device checked: `Alienware m15R1`, `Alienware M13R2` (should work with any Alienware device with API 1.0 or later)
+Device checked: `Alienware m15R1`, `Alienware M13R2`, `Dell G5` (should work with any Alienware device with API 1.0 or later)

 ## Known issues
-On some devices, some functions can work incorrectly: can't retrieve positions and colors, can't set zone to action.
-This may fixed in upcoming AWCC updates.<br>
+- On some devices, some functions can work incorrectly: can't retrieve positions and colors, can't set zone to action.
+This may fixed in upcoming AWCC updates.
-`alenfx-cli set-tempo` command doesn't work yet (bug in SDK).
+- `alienfx-cli set-tempo` command doesn't work with high-level SDK (bug in SDK, low-level only).<br>
+- `alienfx-cli` commands `set-zone` and `set-zone-action` not supported with low-level SDK (no zones defined).<br>
+- `alienfx-cli` command `set-action` donsn't work with low-level SDK (work in progress)
+- Only frist device found can be controlled trough low-level SDK - no multi-device support yet.

 ## Installation
 Unzip the installation archive to any directory of your choise, run.<br>
 In case apps can't locate LightFX dll's, you can find it into /DLL folder and copy to apps folder one you need (for x32 or x64).</br>
-<br>`alienfx-haptics` uses default output device (there are all sound from audio players, video players, games played) as an input, but you can switch it to default input device (f.e. microphone or line-in).
+After install, run `alienfx-probe` once to check and set light names (`alienfx-ambient` and `alienfx-haptics` will not works wihout it).</br>

 ## alienfx-probe Usage
 Run `alienfx-probe.exe`<br>